-Schlage Smart Locks – Schlage Sense vs. Connect
+Schlage Smart Locks – Schlage Connect vs Sense

 You will agree with me that Schlage is a household name when it comes to Smart locks.
 However, most people don’t know what exactly to go for because there are several popular models.

 It is for this reason that we decided to cover this topic to see what each Schlage offers.
-We will look at 2 popular models; Schlage Sense, built for HomeKit, and Schlage Connected that has been specially made for those with Android phones and Smart Home Hubs.
+We will look at two popular models: Schlage Sense, built for HomeKit, and Schlage Connect that has been specially made for those with Android phones and Smart Home Hubs.
 Welcome our detailed Schlage Connect vs Sense review!

 Schlage Sense – Smart lock with supporting Apple HomeKit